-6.11 Sensor Slope The sensor slope is a number (expressed as a percentage) which represents the current condition of the sensor electrodes.
+The sensor slope is a number (expressed as a percentage) which represents the current condition of the sensor electrodes.
 The slope display is updated after every calibration.
-When new, the sensor slope should be between 95% and 105%.
-A 100% slope represents an ideal sensor output of 59.16 mV/pH, from standardization (7.00 pH at 25°C).
-Over time, the glass electrodes in the sensor will age with use.
-This results in a reduction of the slope (mV/ pH output) of the sensor.
-Thus a sensor slope of 85% is equivalent to an output of 50.29 mV/pH from standardization.
-The instrument will not allow calibrations on a sensor with a slope less than 80%.
-The slope information from the most recent calibration can be viewed at any time in the Default Menu (see Section 5.22).
+When new, the sensor slope should be between 90% and 110%.
+A 100% slope represents an ideal sensor output of 1 mV/1 mV for displayed data vs. factory calibration data.
+The slope of the ORP electrode does not degrade appreciably over the life of the sensor (as compared to a pH sensor), since the measuring element of the sensor is basically an exposed metal electrode.
+However, a very small slope degradation can occur over a long period of time as the glass reference electrode ages.
+Slope calibrations can remove this error along with very small inherent gain errors in the sensor preamp and electrodes. transmitter will not allow calibrations on a sensor with a slope less than 60% or more than 140%.
+ORP sensor slope is only shown at the completion of a successful calibration.

-6.12 Sensor Offset Sensor offset is a number that indicates sensor output (expressed in mV) in 7.00 pH buffer at 25 °C. Ideally, the sensor will output 0 mV under these conditions.
-A sensor offset reading of +10 mV indicates that the sensor will output +10 mV when placed into a perfect 7.00 pH buffer at 25 °C. In other words, sensor offset shifts the entire mV/pH curve up or down.
-Sensor offset is generally produced by a small voltage drop at the sensor reference junction.
+6.12 Sensor Offset

+Sensor offset is a number that indicates sensor output (expressed in mV) in a theoretical 0 mV solution at 25 °C. Ideally, the sensor will output 0 mV under these conditions.
+A sensor offset reading of +10 mV indicates that the sensor will output +10 mV when placed into a theoretically perfect 0 mV solution at 25 °C. In other words, sensor offset shifts the entire response curve up or down.
+Changes in sensor offset are generally produced by a small voltage drop at the sensor reference junction.
 Large offsets are most typically the result of foulants on the reference junction, an aged reference junction, or a weak reference fill solution.
-The instrument does not allow calibrations on a sensor with an offset areater than +90 mV or less than -90 mV.
-Sensor offset information from the most recent calibration can be viewed at any time in the Default Menu (See Section 5.22).
+The instrument does not allow calibrations on a sensor with an offset greater than approximately +200 mV or less than -200 mV.
+Since sensor offset is considered an absolute value from the ideal 0 mV value, readings outside the range of -200 to +200 mV are considered "high offset" errors during calibration.
+Sensor offset information from the most recent calibration can be viewed at any time in the Default Menu (see Section 5.22).